claydanford/csc-255-t3/README.md

 ## Difficulty modes

 - Easy: The computer randomly picks a cell
-- Medium: The computer randomly picks between a random cell and minimax cell
+- Medium: The computer randomly picks between a random cell and minimax cell, with a 33% chance of random cell.
+- Hard: The computer randomly picks between a random cell and minimax cell, with a 66% chance of random cell.
-- Hard: The computer always tries to win using minimax algorithm
+- Impossible: The computer always tries to win using minimax algorithm.

 ## Running the Program